zopencommunity/meta/docs/Guides/zopen.md

 You can generate a zopen template project with `zopen generate`.
 It will ask you a series of questions and then generate the zopen file structure, including a `buildenv` file that will help you get started with your project.

 ### zopen-importenvs
-This script is used to source the .env from zopen prod/boot directory as explained below:
+If you want to source the .env files from all of the installed zopen products under the zopen prod and boot directories, then you can use `zopen-importenvs`.

-Usage of script is: ". ./zopen-importenvs [path to buildenv to fetch dependency]" The path to buildenv is optional.
+Usage of script is: ". ./zopen-importenvs [path to buildenv to fetch dependency]"

+The path to buildenv is optional.

-If the path is provided, the dependencies from the buildenv file are read and the env is sourced from prod/boot directory.
+If the buildenv path is provided, the dependencies from the buildenv file are read and the env is sourced from prod/boot directory.
+This is useful if you want to have the same environment as zopen build in order to reproduce a problem with the build.
 Otherwise if the path is not provided then the .env from each project directory in the zopen prod/boot directories are sourced.
 ```